dd-18/e_learning_application/README.md

 *   **Intuitive Navigation:** A clean and organized interface that makes it easy to find and enroll in courses.
 *   **Engaging UI:** The use of `smooth_page_indicator` for carousels and `shimmer` effects for loading content provides a modern and responsive feel.
 *   **Seamless Video Playback:** An integrated video player powered by `chewie` and `video_player` allows for uninterrupted learning.
+*   **Interactive Quizzes:** Test your knowledge with interactive quizzes at the end of modules to reinforce learning.
 *   **Offline Capabilities:** `get_storage` and `shared_preferences` are used to cache essential data, allowing for a better offline experience.

 ## Tech Stack